 1.1.12 “Generator Deactivation Notice” has the meaning set forth in Section 38.1 of the OATT.

-1.1.13 “Generator Deactivation Assessment Start Date” has the meaning set forth in Section 38.1 of the OATT.
+1.1.13 “Short-Term Assessment of Reliability Start Date” has the meaning set forth in Section 38.1 of the OATT.

 1.1.14 “Governmental Authority” means the government of any nation, state or other political subdivision thereof, including any entity lawfully exercising executive, military, legislative, judicial, regulatory, or administrative functions of or pertaining to a government.